 Grade 6 in GCSE English or History.

-Head of department: Nabihah Ahmed
+Head of Department: Nabihah Ahmed

 In our increasingly globalised world, communicating in another language, learning about the political aspects of another country and having an understanding of a country’s society, literature and culture are invaluable.
 Spanish is an exciting and challenging course that combines all of the above.